canonical/juju-dashboard/RELEASING.md

 yarn install
 ```

-Next navigate to the `charms` folder and run the build script to generate the charm.
+Next navigate to the `charms` folder and run the build script to generate the charm and replace build assets.

 ```shell
 cd ./charms/machine-charm